Insider Threat Detection & Data Loss Prevention Services

 • Cloud, SaaS, endpoint, identity, and repository telemetry review

-• Data exfiltration detection use-case backlog
+• Data exfiltration detection use case backlog

 • Behavioral analytics design recommendations